 It is important to build the foundation for healthy sleep from birth.
 It is my belief that getting your baby consistently sleeping through the night isn’t something that happens by chance.
-It takes planning, commitment to a daily routine, and hard work.
-It is not easy but I assure you it is entirely possible to get your child to sleep through the night by 12 weeks old, without “sleep training” or “crying it out”.
+It takes planning, consistent commitment to a way of life, and hard work.
+It is not always easy but I assure you it is entirely possible to get your child to sleep through the night by 8-12 weeks old, without “sleep training” or “crying it out”.